elkcityhazard/area-51-hugo/content/rules-and-safety/_index.md

     - No alcohol or drugs
     - Leave wildlife at peace
     - FIELD PAINT ONLY
-    - Reprt any and all problems to Area 51 Paintball staff
+    - Report any and all problems to Area 51 Paintball staff
 rules_of_engagement:
     title: Rules Of Engagement
     list_items: